rotundasoftware/backbone-courier/README.md

 ### view._getChildViewNamed( childViewName )

 `view._getChildViewNamed( childViewName )` is an internal method that is used to resolve the child view names optionally supplied in the `source` part of the `onMessages` and `passMessages` hash.
 You may supply your own version of this method on your view objects in order to store child views in a location other than the default `view.subviews[ childViewName ]`.

+## Perfectly Encapsulated Views

+Beyond passing messages, Backbone.Courier promotes code reuse and maintainability by providing a framework for perfectly encapsulated views that are easy to conceptualize, maintain and test.
+What do perfectly encapsulated views look like?

+* Views only call methods on their *immediate* children.
+Their grandchildren can be interacted with only by calling methods on their children, which in turn call methods on their grandchildren, etc.
+* Views never have any explicit dependencies on their surroundings or their environment.
+That is, they do not have any explicit dependencies on or references to their ancestors or their siblings.
+* When a view needs to interact with its parent or an ancestor, it does so (*without* explicit dependencies) by spawning a message that bubbles up the view hierarchy.
+* When views pass messages from their children to their ancestors, they modify those messages in order to make them appropriate for the new, larger context and hide private concerns.
+* If a view needs information from its ancestors, it requests it using a message that bubbles up the hierarchy and then back down, returning a value (again, *without* explicit dependencies).
+* Global variables and / or event aggregators are not used.

+Backbone.Courier makes it easy to follow these rules and create complex interfaces from simple, reusable, decoupled views.

+> BONUS: Use Backbone.Courier in conjunction with [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews) and
+> [Cartero](https://github.com/rotundasoftware/cartero) / [Parcelify](https://github.com/rotundasoftware/parcelify) for a completely modularized backbone.js experience.

 ## Dependencies